ZerLock/MyDuckHunt/README.md

 # MyDuckHunt
-A want to do my own Duck Hunt in C with SDL
+I want to do my own Duck Hunt in C with SDL